 Estimating Energy and Cost Savings

-FEMP provides a Web-based cost calculator for water heaters.
+FEMP provides a cost calculator for water heaters.
 This calculator allows the user to input site-specific values for energy factor, recovery efficiency, and the rate for natural gas.
 The output section will automatically display results that better reflect your energy costs.